helen-kladova/werf/docs/pages/configuration/stapel_image/import_directive.md

 You can also define the rights for the imported resources, `owner: <owner>` and `group: <group>`.
 Read more about these in the [git directive article]({{ site.baseurl }}/documentation/configuration/stapel_image/git_directive.html).

-> Import paths and _git mappings_ must not overlap with each other.
+> Import paths and _git mappings_ must not overlap with each other

 Information about _using artifacts_ available in [separate article]({{ site.baseurl }}/documentation/configuration/stapel_artifact.html).